Devansh-Walia/CNN/README.md

 # CNN
 https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53#:~:text=A%20Convolutional%20Neural%20Network%20(ConvNet,differentiate%20one%20from%20the%20other.

-hope it helps. ;)
+Hope it helps. ;)

-it would be a great help if you guys coukd help out a bit.
+It would be a great if you guys could help out a bit.